 Indicators of Winter Climate Change in the Northern Forest

-This Science Links publication is based on the following two studies:
+The Confronting Our Changing Winters Science Links synthesis report is based on the following two studies:

 Contosta, A.R., Casson, N.J., Garlick, S., Nelson, S.J., Ayres, M.P., Burakowski, E.A., Campbell, J., Creed, I., Eimers, C., Evans, C., Fernandez, I., Fuss, C., Son, K., Templer, P., Thornbrugh, C. (2019), Northern forest winters have lost cold, snowy conditions that are important for ecosystems and human communities.
 Ecological Applications, 29(7), https://doi.org/10.1002/eap.1974.

 Contosta, A.R., Casson, N.J., Nelson, S.J, Garlick, S., (2019), Defining frigid winter illuminates its loss across seasonally snow-covered areas of eastern North America.
 Environmental Research Letters, https://doi.org/10.1088/1748-9326/ab54f3.